Elton John: 1974–1980: The Rocket Record Company to 21 at 33

-Besides being John's most commercially successful period, 1970–1976 is also held in the highest regard critically.
-In the three-year span from 1972 to 1975, John saw seven consecutive albums reach number one in the US, something that had not been accomplished before.
+In addition to being the most commercially successful period of John's career, the years 1970 to 1976 are also widely regarded as his critical peak.
+Between 1972 and 1975, he achieved seven consecutive number-one albums in the United States, a feat that had not been accomplished prior to that time.
 All six of his albums to make Rolling Stone's 2003 list of "The 500 Greatest Albums of All Time" are from this period, with Goodbye Yellow Brick Road ranked highest at number 91.
 Between 1972 and 1976 he also had six singles reach number one on the Billboard Hot 100.

 In November 1977, John announced he was retiring from performing; Taupin began collaborating with others.
-Now producing only one album a year, John issued A Single Man in 1978 with a new lyricist, Gary Osborne; the album produced no singles that made the top 20 in the US, but the two singles from the album released in the UK, "Part-Time Love" and "Song for Guy", both made the top 20 there, with the latter reaching the top 5.
+Now producing only one album a year, John issued A Single Man in 1978, with a new lyricist, Gary Osborne; the album produced no singles that made the top 20 in the US, but the two singles from the album released in the UK, "Part-Time Love" and "Song for Guy", both made the top 20 there, with the latter reaching the top 5.
 In 1979, accompanied by Ray Cooper, John became one of the first Western artists to tour the Soviet Union and Israel.
-John returned to the US top ten with "Mama Can't Buy You Love" (number 9), a song MCA rejected in 1977, recorded with Philadelphia soul producer Thom Bell.
+John returned to the US top ten with "Mama Can't Buy You Love" (number 9), a song MCA rejected in 1977, recorded with the American soul producer Thom Bell.
 John said Bell was the first person to give him voice lessons and encouraged him to sing in a lower register.

 A disco-influenced album, Victim of Love, was poorly received.
-In 1979, John and Taupin reunited, though they did not collaborate on a full album until 1983's Too Low For Zero.
-21 at 33, released the following year, was a significant career boost, aided by his biggest hit in four years, "Little Jeannie" (number 3 US), with the lyrics by Gary Osborne.
-In May 1979, John played eight concerts in the Soviet Union; four dates in Leningrad (now Saint Petersburg) and four in Moscow.
-At the same time, Elton collaborated with the French couple France Gall and Michel Berger on the songs "Donner pour donner" and "Les Aveux", released together in 1980 as a single.
+In 1979 John and Taupin reunited, although they did not collaborate on a full album until 1983's Too Low For Zero.
+21 at 33, released in 1980, was a significant career boost, aided by his biggest hit in four years, "Little Jeannie" (number 3 US), with the lyrics by Gary Osborne.
+In May 1979 John played eight concerts in the Soviet Union; four dates in Leningrad (now Saint Petersburg) and four in Moscow.
+At the same time, John collaborated with the French couple France Gall and Michel Berger on the songs "Donner pour donner" and "Les Aveux", released together in 1980 as a single.